overtone/emacs-live/README.md

 representing the packs you'd like to load up (the order will be honoured).
 For example to only load the foundation and colour packs:

-    (setq live-packs '(live/foundation-pack live/colour-pack))
+    (live-use-packs '(live/foundation-pack live/colour-pack))

+If just you wish to load your own packs after the default packs then simply use `live-add-packs`:

+    (live-add-packs '(~/.live-packs/yourname-pack))

+Packs are expected to reside in `~/.emacs.d/packs/` unless you specify them with absolute paths in which case the absolute path with be honoured.

-The user-pack is initially empty, and you're encouraged to fill it out with your own configuration.
+The user-pack is initially empty, and you're encouraged to copy it to an external directory, fill it out with your own configuration and add it with `live-add-packs`.

 ### Creating your own Packs